loom35studio/NH-DevicesMonitoring/README.md

 - Secondary text: `#a3a4c4`
 - Titles: dark blue (`#003366`)

 The home page now serves as the dashboard.
 Breadcrumbs indicate where you are.
 The company selection page at `/societa` presents clickable cards for Elite, Pewex and Gruppo Stefanelli.
+Selecting a company shows a table of its printers with toner percentages.

 The dashboard shows animated statistics and two sample charts built with `react-chartjs-2` and `react-circular-progressbar`.